675 Franklin Ave. Nutley, NJ 07110

 Expecting?
 Congratulations!
 Come visit our office and learn how to prepare for your little bundle of joy!
 Once per month, we host an open house for moms and dads from 8:30 am to 9:00 am.
 We encourage those who are expecting, as well as their families who would like to transfer to our practice to attend.
-The next Open House events will be on Saturday September 9th, 2017 and October 7th, 2017.
+The next Open House event will be on Saturday February 3, 2018.

 Healthy Kids Pediatrics is affiliated with Hackensack University Medical Center.

 Please log in to CHADIS here and complete the questionnaire PRIOR to arriving for your next well visit.
 Thank you. -HKP